Marshall Soper: Career

+In 2003, he signed for Australian side Mingara Lakers.

 In later years he coached the Fairfield Bulls and Illawarra Lions.

 In late 2010 it was announced that he would become a coach for Newcastle United Jets.
 Soper then moved to a team in the Illawarra Premier League the Coniston Lions FC to become their club coaching director before accepting the post at his former club Perak FA as their academy head coach in April 2013.

+Soper was head coach of Malaysian club DRB-Hicom F.C. between December 2014 to February 2015.

+He also became head coach of his former club, Parramatta FC, during the 2017 NPL NSW season.